busterjs/buster-docs/modules/posix-argv-parser.rst

 When creating options and operands, the following properties can be passed in with the "options" object.

-.. attribute:: validators
+.. attribute:: opt.validators

     An array of validators.
 A validator is a function that accepts the argument result object as input.
 See below for a description of argument result objects.
     To fail validation, the validator can either throw an error, or return a rejecting promise.

-.. attribute:: transform
+.. attribute:: opt.transform

-    A function that transforms the raw string value provided before assigning it to the ``value`` property of an argument result object.
+    A function that transforms the raw string value provided before assigning it to the :attr:`opt.value` property of an argument result object.
 The function receives the string value as input, and should return any value back.

-.. attribute:: hasValue
+.. attribute:: opt.hasValue

     If the argument takes a value, set to ``true``.
 Defaults to ``false`` for options, is always ``true`` for operands (thus it can be omitted).

-.. attribute:: defaultValue
+.. attribute:: opt.defaultValue

     The default value to use if the argument was not provided.
-When ``defaultValue`` is provided, ``hasValue`` is implied and can be omitted.
+When :attr:`opt.defaultValue` is provided, :attr:`opt.hasValue` is implied and can be omitted.
 The default value should be a string, and will be validated and transformed like actual values.

-.. attribute:: signature
+.. attribute:: opt.signature

     The signature is used to identify options and operands in validation errors.
     Options automatically gets a signature consisting of the option flags assigned